yanp836/yanp836/README.md

 <h2 align="left">Hello!!
-My name is Yan and I'm a student of System Development in the Colégio Técnico de Campinas UNICAMP (COTUCA).</h2>
+My name is Yan and I'm a student of System Development in the Technical College of Campinas UNICAMP (COTUCA).</h2>

 ###